Yuanhe0517/Necking-of-epithelial-tissues/README.md

 The original **VMTutorial** code is licensed under the MIT License, as detailed in the LICENSE file.

-# Tutorial on Vertex Model

-A showcase implementation of the vertex model for tissue mechanics.

 ## Project description

 This tutorial provides a simple C++ implementation of the basic vertex model for tissue mechanics.